Marketing For Architects

 What will concern you?

-Even if you are an architect knowing a lot about designing and building, what would be your first concern?
+Even if you are an architect who knows a lot about designing and building, what would be your first concern?
 How good are the renderings?
 The CAD/BIM software you would be using to design?
 If the architects have an ”award-winning company”, or if they are LEED-certified?

-I bet you would care most about the money you are going to invest.
+I bet you would care most about the money you will invest.
 Or lose.
 Or gain.

-If you are going to build a home for your family or develop new constructions, all your attention will focus on the investment process.
+If you will build a home for your family or develop new constructions, all your attention will focus on the investment process.
 What are you going to build?
 Where?
 How much will it cost you?
 And how long will take to get a building permit to complete the work?
 How will you finance it?
 What will be your return on investment?
 How can you optimize the costs?
 Where will you find a piece of land?
 How much will it cost?
 Would it be suitable for your investment?
 Will a particular location be proper for the development?
 What are the city codes?
-Is there a market willing to buy or lease whatever you are going to build?
+Is there a market willing to buy or lease whatever you will build?

 Anyway, these questions are predictable.
 I know some stuff about architecture, buildings, and investments.
 So I designed a lot and advised investors.